 36. Explain that big businesses started off small

 It’s really easy to assume massive brands have always been just that.
 We’re surrounded by brands like Tesco, Lloyds Bank, Adidas, Shell, Subway etc. and it’s hard to imagine a world without them.
-Our children take all these companies for granted and there are no remaining signs of their humble beginnings and the people who decided they were going to start a business one day.
+Our children take all these companies for granted and there are no remaining signs of their humble beginnings and the people who decided they were going to take that risk and start a business.

 37. Find someone enterprising to speak to them